fr31b3u73r/JodelAPI/README.md

 ```java
 JodelRequestResponse createResponse = ja.createPost("Ich bin eine Münchner Ampel", null, JodelPostColor.RED, null);
 ```
-The first parameter is the message, in the second parameter you can pass a base64 encoded image, the third parameter is the color (as defined in Class ```JodelPostColor```) and the last parameter defines the channel (use null if you don´ want to post to a chanel).
+The first parameter is the message, in the second parameter you can pass a base64 encoded image, the third parameter is the color (as defined in Class ```JodelPostColor```) and the last parameter defines the channel (use null if you don´t want to post to a chanel).

 #### Retrieve Jodels